OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 The component DrivingSim contains an ``execute`` function that performs the time integration on a Vehicle component.
 It is not important to understand the execution details.
 The basic premise is that this simulation component needs to contain another OpenMDAO component.
-This can be done through use of a socket.
+This can be done by using a *Socket.*

 In OpenMDAO, Sockets are placeholders where different objects can be substituted to modify the function of a Component.
 They are used by